Felixzhangmingzhe/Recipe_Organizer/README.md

 - [X] Use Git to manage the project
 - [X] How to visualize the data after calling from the API

-Perfect!
+Hooray!
 We have successfully solved the problems and can use the APIs in our project.

-## UML Diagram
+### UML Diagram

 In our software design, we apply Clean Architecture.
 The following diagram shows the relationship between the entities in our project.